 When you get home and begin fixing the problems on your back in peace, a very useful tool will be a pair of scissors.
 The knife that you’re going to use in nature and will make the job done, you’ll switch with scissors.
 They are more effective for most situations and it will be easier to cut the pieces you need to be cut off.

 If you happen to get a hole in your backpack, you must treat it right away.
 The best way is to have a thread and needle, lots of time and patience, or you can use a simpler solution at the moment – duct tape.
 Of course, this is only a temporary solution, but it is still a solution.

 Duct Tape is Pure Magic

 A good adventurer always goes ready in the great outdoors.
-A duct tape might not be an essential item, but it’s something that can come handy in many situations – fixing hole being one of them.
-To make the best out the duct tape in these situations, you need to have a spare shirt or some other clothing that you’ll use for fixing.
+A duct tape might not be an essential item, but it’s something that can come in handy in many situations – fixing holes being one of them.
+To make the best out of the duct tape in these situations, you need to have a spare shirt or some other clothing that you’ll use for fixing.

 Cut two pieces that will be a little bigger than the hole you have in your backpack.
 Place one of the pieces on the inside part of the backpack and cover it completely with duct tape.
 This will make double isolation on this part.
 Then do the same thing on the outside part of the backpack.

 This way you’ll have no problem until you get home and maybe even longer.
 Of course, you’ll be able to see the patch with the naked eye and if that doesn’t bother you, then just keep on going with it, but be sure that it won’t last forever and you’ll need to make a better effort and fix it well.